Dari: History

-Here qand-e Pārsī ('Rock candy of Persia') is a metaphor for the Persian language and poetry.
+Here qand-i Pārsī ('Rock candy of Persia') is a metaphor for the Persian language and poetry.

 Persian replaced the Central Asian languages of the Eastern Iranic peoples.
-Ferghana, Samarkand, and Bukhara were starting to be influenced by Dari, and were originally Khwarezmian and Sogdian-speaking areas during Samanid rule.
-Dari Persian spread around the Oxus River region, Afghanistan, and Khorasan after the Arab conquests and during Islamic-Arab rule.
+Farghana, Samarqand, and Bukhara were starting to be influenced by Dari, and were originally Khwarezmian- and Sogdian-speaking areas during Samanid rule.
+Dari Persian spread around the Amu Darya region, Afghanistan, and Khorasan after the Arab conquests and during Islamic-Arab rule.
 The replacement of the Pahlavi script with the Arabic script in order to write the Persian language was done by the Tahirids in 9th century Khorasan.
-Dari Persian spread and led to the extinction of Eastern Iranian languages like Bactrian and Khwarezmian with only a tiny amount of Sogdian descended Yaghnobi speakers remaining, as the ancestors of Tajiks started speaking Dari after relinquishing their original language (most likely Bactrian) around this time, due to the fact that the Arab-Islamic army which invaded Central Asia also included some Persians who governed the region like the Sassanids.
+Dari Persian spread and led to the extinction of Eastern Iranian languages such as Bactrian and Khwarezmian with only a tiny amount of Sogdian descended Yaghnobi speakers remaining, as the ancestors of Tajiks started speaking Dari after relinquishing their original language (most likely Bactrian) around this time, due to the fact that the Arab-Islamic army which invaded Central Asia also included some Persians who governed the region like the Sassanids.
 Persian was a prestigious high-ranking language and was further rooted into Central Asia by the Samanids.
 Persian also phased out Sogdian.
 The role of lingua franca that Sogdian originally played was succeeded by Persian after the arrival of Islam.